-On the positive side, Basecamp has a simple interface that makes tracking document progress and task management easy for most users, regardless of their familiarity with the software.
-It’s web-based and has an app, which is also helpful for teams that work off-site or remotely.
+On the positive side, Basecamp has a simple user-friendly interface that makes file sharing, tracking document progress and task management easy for most users, regardless of their familiarity with the software.
+It’s web-based and has a mobile app, which is also helpful for remote teams.

-However, the more functions you pile on Basecamp, the more complex it gets, which is a downside when trying to manage tasks and collaborate.
-Then there are the key features that any project needs that are missing from Basecamp that can get in the way of effective workflow.
+However, the more features you pile on Basecamp, the more complex it gets, which is a downside when trying to manage tasks and collaborate.
+Then there are the key project management features that any project needs that are missing from Basecamp can get in the way of effective workflow.

 If you’re struggling to make Basecamp work in your organization, there’s still hope, as there are a number of less confusing and more powerful Basecamp alternatives out there.
-Here are five, which we think are worth investigating.
+Here are the best Basecamp alternatives of 2022, which we think are worth investigating.
 Who knows, you may find a perfect fit for your next project.

-ProjectManager.com is a cloud-based project management software that facilitates communication, collaboration and much more.
-It’s an intuitive platform where teams can collaborate and work together more productively.
-Practical tools free teams to work more independently, whether in a waterfall, agile, hybrid, dead-line driven or lax environment.
+ProjectManager is online project management software that facilitates team communication, collaboration and much more.
+It’s a user-friendly platform where teams can collaborate and work together more productively.
+Its project management tools allow teams to work more independently, whether they want to use task lists, boards, timelines or a simple calendar view.

 Teams can collaborate whether they’re in the same office or working in different countries.
 Comments can be made at the task level, along with documents and images, which keeps everything organized.
 More than that, if team members need to pull in the project manager or another team member, they can @ the person, and they’ll be notified via an email alert.

-Like Basecamp, ProjectManager.com allows you to create projects that are made up of tasks.
-But unlike Basecamp, that’s only a fraction of their features.
-ProjectManager.com has multiple views of those projects, including kanban boards, task lists and calendars, so teams can work how they like.
-There are Gantt charts for managers that lay tasks out over a timeline, with barcharts showing duration, and milestones noting project phases.
+Like Basecamp, ProjectManager allows you to create projects that are made up of tasks.
+But unlike Basecamp, that’s only a fraction of its features.
+ProjectManager has multiple views of those projects, including kanban boards, task lists and calendars, so teams can work how they like.
+There are Gantt charts for managers that lay tasks out over a timeline, with bar charts showing duration, and milestones noting project phases.

-ProjectManager.com has a task list view, too, like Basecamp’s to-dos, but ProjectManager.com offers more functionality.
-Teams can personalize their task list, which is then reflected across all project views.
-There’s also a filtering function to search by due date, owner, project and much more.
+ProjectManager also has a task list view with basic features such as file sharing and a message board like Basecamp’s to-dos, but ProjectManager offers more functionality.
+Teams can personalize their task list, which is then reflected across all project views and task management features like Gantt charts and kanban boards.
+There’s also a filtering function to search by the due date, owner, project and much more.

 ClickUp is a project management app that offers an array of features beyond just simple task management and collaboration.
-For one, it has three ways to view a project: list, board and box.
-The list is a high-level view of your team’s work, which can be grouped, sorted and filtered.
-Board is a drop-and-drag workflow tool that appeals to teams working in an agile framework.
+For one, it has multiple ways to view a project: task list, kanban board, Gantt chart, calendar and box.
+The task list is a high-level view of your team’s work, which can be grouped, sorted and filtered.
+The kanban board is a drag-and-drop workflow tool that appeals to teams working in an agile project management framework.
 Box view shows who is working on what and whether their tasks are allocated correctly.

 nTask is a tool that manages tasks and files, and it helps with scheduling meetings and making checklists for project teams.
 It has collaborative tools, task management and time tracking.
 Already you can see how it widens the lens on your project as a Basecamp alternative.